-In a filing to FERC made on November 30, 2021, MISO proposed revisions to its Tariff to establish Resource Adequacy Requirements on a seasonal basis for each of the Summer, Fall, Winter and Spring Seasons, and to implement an availability-based Seasonal Accredited Capacity ("SAC") methodology for resources participating in MISO's annual PRA.161
+In a filing to FERC made on November 30, 2021, MISO proposed revisions to its Tariff to establish Resource Adequacy Requirements on a seasonal basis for each of the Summer, Fall, Winter and Spring Seasons, and to implement an availability-based Seasonal Accredited Capacity ("SAC") methodology for resources participating in MISO's annual PRA.165

-In the filing, MISO explains that the MISO region is experiencing significant shifts in generation resource retirements, increased reliance on intermittent resources, significant weather events with correlated generator outages, and declining excess reserve margins.
-MISO further explains that the current Resource Adequacy construct, which focuses on the procurement of capacity for an entire Planning Year to meet demand during one peak day of the summer season was not designed to address the trends currently facing the MISO region, noting that reliability risks associated with Resource Adequacy have shifted from "summer only" to a yearround concern.
-Since 2016, MISO has experienced 40 maximum generation declarations162 (including alerts, warnings, and events) with more than 60% occurring outside of the summer months.
+In the filing, MISO explained that the MISO region is experiencing significant shifts in generation resource retirements, increased reliance on intermittent resources, significant weather events with correlated generator outages, and declining excess reserve margins.
+MISO further explained that the current Resource Adequacy construct, which focuses on the procurement of capacity for an entire Planning Year to meet demand during one peak day of the summer season was not designed to address the trends currently facing the MISO region, noting that reliability risks associated with Resource Adequacy have shifted from "summer only" to a year-round concern.
+Since 2016, MISO has experienced 40 maximum generation declarations166 (including alerts, warnings, and events) with more than 60% occurring outside of the summer months.

-To address these issues, MISO proposes the establishment of a seasonal Resource Adequacy construct coupled with availability-based accreditation for certain Planning Resources; and a Minimum Capacity Obligation that promotes securing capacity well in advance of the PRA.
+To address these issues, MISO proposed the establishment of a seasonal Resource Adequacy construct coupled with availability-based accreditation for certain Planning Resources; and a Minimum Capacity Obligation that promotes securing capacity well in advance of the PRA.
 MISO intends to transition from the current Summerbased, annual construct to four distinct Seasons: June to August for Summer, September to November for Fall, December to February for Winter, and March to May for Spring.
 Under the proposed construct MISO will establish PRMRs for all market participants representing load serving entities on a seasonal basis.
 MISO will also develop seasonal local reliability requirements, seasonal LCRs, seasonal capacity import limits, and seasonal capacity export limits.
 MISO will then conduct the PRA and establish an Auction Clearing Price for each Local Resource Zone ("LRZ") for each season.
 The PRA will be conducted one time per year, in the spring before the applicable Planning Year, but will clear the requirements for each season.

 With regard to resource accreditation, MISO seeks to assure that planning resources are available during the times they are needed the most by aligning resource accreditation with availability during the highest risk periods in each season, referred to a Resource Adequacy Hours ("RA Hours").
 To accomplish this in a seasonal construct, MISO proposes to determine the SAC for certain classes of resources.
 The affected resources are Demand Response Resources and Capacity Resources that are Generation Resources (collectively "Schedule 53 Resources").
 Resources, which are designated as Schedule 53 Resources will be subject to the proposed availability-based accreditation methodology established in a new Schedule 53 of the MISO Tariff.
-Resources that are not subject to Schedule 53 (Dispatchable Intermittent Resources, Intermittent Generation, Electric Storage Resources, External Resources or Use Limited Resources) will continue to have their accreditation determined generally as it is done today, with appropriate adjustments made to convert their accreditation to a seasonal basis.163
+Resources that are not subject to Schedule 53 (Dispatchable Intermittent Resources, Intermittent Generation, Electric Storage Resources, External Resources or Use Limited Resources) will continue to have their accreditation to a seasonal basis.167

-MISO is proposing a tiered weighting structure to determine individual resource accreditation by season based on each resource's real-time offered availability, accounting for coordinated planned outages.
-The first tier will determine each resource's real time offered availability during non-tight operating condition hours, and the second tier will determine each resource's real-time offered availability during hours with the tightest operating conditions, including declared MaxGens.
-The second tier will be more heavily weighted at 80% so that the majority of a resource's accreditation will be based on its availability during times of need.
-MISO notes that actual historic resource availability and performance during times of highest need is a useful and
+MISO proposed a tiered weighting structure to determine individual resource accreditation by season based on each resource's real-time offered availability, accounting for coordinated planned outages.
+The first tier will determine each resource's real time offered availability during non-tight operating condition hours, and the second tier will determine each resource's real-time offered availability during hours with the tightest

-161 Docket No. ER22-495-000, November 30, 2021.
+165 Docket No. ER22-495-000, November 30, 2021.

-162 Also referred to as "MaxGens".
+166 Also referred to as "MaxGens."